 Marianne is a proud Filipino who moved to Christchurch at age 11, before moving to Auckland in 2014.
 Marianne gained a Bachelor of Performing and Screen Arts degree graduating from Unitec in 2016 and has since multiplied her skills in the creative industry, producing, stage management, playwriting and teaching.
-Her theatre experiences include the Auckland Summer Shakespeare 2017's As You Like It, Emotional Creature (The Others Club) and Rumination (Simple Truth Theatre) and Aroha Mai (The Odd Balls).
+Her theatre experiences include the Auckland Summer Shakespeare 2017's As You Like It, Emotional Creature (The Others Club), Rumination (Simple Truth Theatre) and Aroha Mai (The Odd Balls).
 She is currently the producer of Fresh Off The Page, a monthly play-reading at the Basement Theatre.
 Marianne successfully launched the first development-playreading of her original script, PINAY is being developed with PAT and will be New Zealand’s very first Filipino-Kiwi bilingual play.
 Marianne received an Outstanding Newcomer Award at the Auckland Theatre Awards 2018.